Nissarana Galleries Richmond

 Nissarana Galleries Richmond: Contemporary Art on Bridge Road

-Nissarana Galleries represents over eighty established artists, with a particular emphasis on works that explore spirituality, culture, and universal human truths.
-The collection spans painting, fine-art photography, ceramics, and sculpture, encompassing contemporary, landscape, seascape, wildlife, figurative, portraiture, and abstract styles.
-Notable represented artists include Jandamarra Cadd, Bronwyn Bancroft, Colin Passmore, Bianca Gardiner-Dodd, Ben Lucas, Zoe Ellenberg, Warren Salter, and Visuddhacara Philip Ayres—each bringing their own distinctive voice to the gallery's broader narrative.
-The gallery's dedication to Indigenous artists is particularly pronounced, with dedicated programming and exhibition space celebrating First Nations perspectives and ancestral knowledge expressed through contemporary media.
+Nissarana Galleries Richmond, VIC 3121 represents over eighty established artists.
+The focus here is on work exploring spirituality, culture and what it means to be human.
+You'll find painting, fine art photography, ceramics and sculpture across contemporary, landscape, seascape, wildlife, figurative, portraiture and abstract styles.
+Artists represented include Jandamarra Cadd, Bronwyn Bancroft, Colin Passmore, Bianca Gardiner-Dodd, Ben Lucas, Zoe Ellenberg, Warren Salter and Visuddhacara Philip Ayres.
+The gallery takes Indigenous art seriously, setting aside dedicated exhibition space and programming for First Nations artists and the knowledge they express through modern practice.

 Plan Your Visit to Richmond Bridge Road